Programmer-/sentiment-analysis-using-rnn/README.md

 You need to have the d2l package installed

 Training the model is resource intensive and it takes atleast two hours for my non GPU machine to complete training.

+For this model I am using 100-dimensional GloVe embeddings.